-- an infinite set Ξ of formula variables, second-order variables that can be used in place of a formula; - an infinite set \mathcal{N} of numerals, for the natural numbers; - an infinite set \mathcal{F} of function symbols; - an infinite set \mathcal{P} of predicate symbols; - an infinite set S of sort symbols; - an infinite set \mathcal{A} of attribute symbols; - a set \mathcal{V} of attribute values.
+- an infinite set Ξ of formula variables, second-order variables that can be used in place of a formula; - an infinite set \mathcal{N} of numerals, for the natural numbers; - an infinite set \mathcal{F} of function symbols; - an infinite set \mathcal{P} of predicate symbols; - an infinite set S of sort symbols; - an infinite set A of attribute symbols; - a set \mathcal{V} of attribute values.

-It is required that \mathcal{A} be disjoint from all the other sets.
+It is required that A be disjoint from all the other sets.
 The remaining sets need not be disjoint because the syntax of terms and formula allows one to infer to which set a particular symbol/value belongs.

-In Figure 1 and later in the paper, boldface words denote terminal symbols and the (${-}$) operator denotes as usual zero or more repetitions of the operand, while the (${-}$)+ operator denotes one or more repetitions of the operand.
+In Figure 1 and later in the paper, boldface words denote terminal symbols and the (${-}$) operator denotes as usual zero or more repetitions of the operand, while the (${-}$) operator denotes one or more repetitions of the operand.
 Function/predicate applications are denoted simply by justaposition, as this is enough at the abstract level.
 Parentheses are metasymbols, used just for grouping-they are not symbols of the abstract language.
-In the production rules, the letter a denotes attribute symbols, the letter b0 attribute values, the letter b0 to rules, the letter b0 formulas, the letter b0 formulas, the letter b0 annotated terms, the letter b1 sort symbols, the letter b2 formulas, and the letter b3 annotated formulas.
+In the production rules, the letter a denotes attribute symbols, the letter b0 attribute values, the letter b1 functions symbols, the letter b2 formula variables, the letter b3 the letter b4 functions symbols, the letter b5 formulas, the letter b6 formulas, and the letter b6 annotated formulas.